"My name is Bond. James Bond."

 But it did occur, so you can understand that he's avenging his wife.
 And, at DAF's start, it looks like he's gotten his revenge.
 Which makes no sense: Why would you put that at the start?
 (Never mind that For Your Eyes Only would reprise this.)

-The Las Vegas-based adventure that follows, which Bond finds out that Blofeld (now played by Charles Gray) is behind about halfway through (plastic surgery strikes again, as the guy Bond killed at the beginning was a double), becomes ridiculous.
+The Las Vegas-based adventure that follows, in which Bond finds out that Blofeld (now played by Charles Gray) is behind the plot about halfway through (plastic surgery strikes again, as the guy Bond killed at the beginning was a double), becomes ridiculous.
 Especially when you find out that the enigmatic Willard Whyte, the obvious Howard Hughes analogue that Blofeld is impersonating, is actually a fairly young man, played by country singer and sausage magnate Jimmy Dean (42 years old at the time, as opposed to Hughes then being still alive, and 65).

 The movie closes with Blofeld appearing to have been killed, but we didn't see a dead body; and then with yet another "one last henchman to kill before Bond can screw the Bond Girl."
 In this case, two: The team of Mr. Wint (Bruce Glover) and Mr. Kidd (Putter Smith), The Hays Code had fallen in 1968, so the inferences that they were not only gay, but a couple, could now be more overt.